UN chief urges all nations to stop targeting media and truth

 Given that the business models of digital platforms are based on the number of clicks, she said, they “all too often favor sensationalism over truth.”

-Azoulay said that’s why UNESCO in February organized a global conference to address the issue, which was attended by over 4,000 interested parties.
-UNESCO is also working to publish a set of guidelines on the moderation and selection of online content later this year.
+That’s why UNESCO in February organized a global conference aimed at ensuring that technology promotes human rights and shared values “rather than harming them,” which was attended by over 4,000 interested parties, Azoulay said.
+UNESCO plans to publish a set of guidelines later this year on the moderation and selection of online content — just as it did for broadcasting nearly 20 years ago, she said.

+UNESCO media expert Guilherme Canela De Souza Godoi told a news conference that Tuesday’s commemoration is a kickoff for more than 60 events in 60 countries and over 40 events in New York City to highlight World Press Freedom Day and the unacceptable trend of declining media freedom and increasing attacks.

+He cited UNESCO statistics released last year that 85% of the world’s population experienced the downsizing of their freedom in the last five years.

 By EDITH M. LEDERER